The essence of the intercultural competences micro-module

 Please note that this course is held entirely in English.

 In addition to the online components (outlined further below), students can apply within the ICCS course to join our mobility week taking place in person.
-This year, we are very excited to host our mobility week at the Universitat Autònoma de Barcelona (Spain), taking place between 06 and 10 February 2023!
-This on-site week consists of engaging workshops and fun events in Barcelona that allow students to dive into the Spanish culture together and to meet students from the entire programme, as well as free time to explore the city and spend time with your peers from the ICCS course.
+The location and exact dates will be announced on this page soon/ This on-site week consists of engaging workshops and fun events that allow students to dive into the local culture of the host institue together and to meet students from the entire programme, as well as free time to explore the local city and spend time with your peers from the ICCS course.
 The mobility week is not an obligatory aspect of the course; students participating in this mobility week will receive an additional ECTS for their time investment (i.e. a total of 3 ECTS from the programme).
 Please note: the travel and accommodation for students will be covered or partially compensated by the local university.
 It is up to the local university to decide how many students may receive this compensation and to select students from the programme to participate.
 After the start of the course, we will communicate details on the mobility week and how to apply per university.
 While we aim to offer the mobility week to as many students as possible, please note that your participation is not guaranteed at the start of the module.

 The online, 2 ECTS part of the ICCS course (i.e. excluding the mobility week), has three main components: the Citizen Science project, the Expert Meetings and the Coaching & Reflection, which are all elaborated below.